 Martha and I made a plan for the weekend of June 8-10th based on a sunny forecast we hoped would hold.
 There’s a pretty small window of opportunity to bicycle the road when it’s plowed all the way to Logan Pass, still closed to vehicles, and the weather is favorable!
 We were crossing our fingers to hit it.

-Though weather took a shift as our departure neared, we still had a sunny Saturday forecast before rain and potential storms moved in later into Sunday, so we loaded the bikes and hit the road bright and early for our long drive to Montana.
+Though weather began to shift as our departure neared, we still had a sunny Saturday forecast before rain and potential storms moved in later into Sunday, so we loaded the bikes and hit the road bright and early for our long drive to Montana.

 Going to the Sun

-I have to admit, when we crossed into Glacier National Park Saturday morning I almost couldn’t believe I had finally made it!
-And it was a beautifully warm, blue bird day!
+I have to admit, when we crossed into Glacier National Park Saturday morning I almost couldn’t believe I had finally made it.
+Even better?
+It was a beautifully warm, blue bird day!

 We rolled out at 9am, thinking the morning air would be cool, but much to our surprise the warm, sunny day was shaping up warmer than expected.
 I was down to shorts and a tee almost instantly.